 Rachelle returned to South Africa to conduct Rossini’s Il barbiere di Siviglia at the Spier Festival in Stellenbosch.
 She made her operatic conducting debut in New York City conducting the Orchestra of St. Luke’s in their production of Bizet’s Le docteur miracle at the 92nd Street Y. For Caramoor she conducted Mozart’s Così fan tutte as well as Pauline Viardot’s Cendrillon.
 Since 2015, she has been the Music Director of Westminster Opera Theater Too (Westminster Choir College’s undergraduate opera program), where she conducted Pauline Viardot’s Cendrillon, Gilbert and Sullivan’s Iolanthe, Grétry's Zémire et Azor, and Mozart's Le nozze di Figaro.

 During the COVID-19 pandemic of early 2020 she established Bel Canto Boot Camp with longtime collaborator Derrick Goff.
 It is home to The Vaccai Project: a course that teaches the elements of bel canto singing, Italian style and period notation practices, ornamentation and variation, and classic Italian poetry and libretto form, all based on Vaccai’s Metodo di canto.
 In its initial two sessions the project grew to include singers, teachers, coaches, and conductors from around the world.
-Registration for Vaccai Fall Session is open now.
-Find more information on it and other Bel Canto Boot Camp projects here.
+Read about Bel Canto Boot Camp projects here.